 Cancer Data Science (CDS) Laboratory

-Principal Investigator: Dr. Giulio Caravagna
+Principal Investigator: Prof. Giulio Caravagna

 The Cancer Data Science (CDS) Lab is a research laboratory based at the University of Trieste, Italy.

 We develop computational tools to study tumours as an evolutionary process, approaching real-world biological questions using a variety of technologies.
 For example, among our contributions there are tools to measure clonal evolution and tumour heterogeneity from high-throughput whole-genome DNA sequencing data.